CurtisBarogla/PHPImpersonnate/README.md

 # Impersonate Component

-This library allows you to impersonate a user.
+This library allows you to impersonate a user of your application

 0. [How to install](#0-installing-the-component)
 1. [Why ?](#1-why)